 Pool service business acquisitions sit in a 2.5×–4.5× SDE band.
 Top-of-band placement is structural — high-density recurring maintenance routes with documented customer tenure and chemical margin control.

 of deals presented chemical costs at a trough-period rate.
-Chemical cost at run-rate reduces route margin by 8–15 points in most markets.
+Chemical at run-rate reduces route margin by 8–15 points in most markets.

 Band stable.
 Route density — stops per day within a 10-mile radius — is the clearest top-of-band determinant.